Life can get in the way sometimes and might affect your studies. Don't worry, we can help!

 We offer support in many areas related to your academic life, and if an issue is affecting your whole class or a larger group, then we can refer you to your Class Representative, or School Officer.

 Every student needs help with studying from time to time.
-The best person to ask about course-specific study tips if your lecturer or your Personal Tutor.
+The best person to ask about course-specific study tips is usually your lecturer or your Personal Tutor.
 The University allocates every student a Personal Tutor; a member of academic staff who you can approach with any issues you are having.
 You can find your Personal Tutor on the Student Self Service Portal under Student Services → Your Student Record.

 You can also access a range of study skills advice and study support from Information Services.
 Power Hours operate through the academic year, with help in citing, referencing, academic writing and finding information, just some of the workshops available.
 More information is available here.

-If something happens that affects your studies, then it may be best to tell the university about it.
-You can speak with either your personal tutor or your course director.
-To apply you'll need a Mitigating Circumstances Form which can be found in your student portal.
+If something happens that affects your studies, then you need to tell the university about it as soon as possible.
+You can speak with either your personal tutor or your course director for advice, but you'll also need to complete a Mitigating Circumstances Form which can be found in your student portal.
 For further information on how to do this, or if you are not able to submit this online, then follow this guidance provided by the university.